 "I hate those bastards," Coke murmured.
 "With a man, you can watch his eyes or his hands.
-I always refused to
+I always refused to serve around the fireflies in the field."

 The device was now a hundred meters up the street.
 It stopped and began to turn very slowly on its axis.